IBM System/370-XA

-IBM System/370-XA is an instruction set architecture announced by IBM on October 21, 1981 for the IBM 308X processors and available in April 1983.
+IBM System/370-XA is an instruction set architecture announced by IBM on October 21, 1981 for the IBM 308X processors and made available in April 1983.
 It extends the IBM System/370 architecture to support 31-bit virtual and physical addresses, and includes a redesigned I/O architecture.

 31-bit virtual addressing

 In the System/360 and System/370 architectures, the general-purpose registers were 32 bits wide, the machine performed 32-bit arithmetic operations, and addresses were always stored in 32-bit words.
 For this reason, the 360 and 370 architectures are 32-bit architectures.

 However, other than the 360/67, the implementation of these machines ignored the top 8 bits of the address, resulting in 24-bit addressing.
 Such limitations were not uncommon in computer architectures in the era when physical memory was normally measured in kilobytes.
 This was reflected in some parts of the instruction set, for instance one heavily used instruction, LA, Load Address, explicitly cleared the top eight bits of the address being placed in a register.
 Much of System/360's and System/370's large installed code base relied on a 24-bit logical address and if the 24-bit limit were to be removed, this would create migration problems for existing software.

 This was addressed by adding an addressing mode bit to the Program Status Word controlling whether the program runs in 24-bit mode, in which the top eight bits of virtual addresses are ignored, or 31-bit mode, in which only the uppermost bit of virtual addresses are ignored.
 Several reasons were given for the choice of 31 bits instead of 32 bits: